|

 Breast Cancer Symptoms

-- A change in the size or shape of the breast;
+- a change in the breast's size or form;

-- Nipple discharge or tenderness, or the nipple pulled back (inverted) into the breast;
+- discharge from the nipple, discomfort in the nipple, or the nipple pulling back (inverted) into the breast;

-A woman should see her doctor about any symptoms like these.
+If a woman experiences any of these symptoms, she should visit her doctor..
 Most often, they are not cancer, but it's important to check with the doctor so that any problems can be diagnosed and treated as early as possible.

 The American Cancer Society lists the following symptoms associated with breast cancer: